Jon-Biz/FireUser/README.md

 To run the tests install the development dependencies via bower (`bower install --dev`)

 To run the unit tests: run `grunt test:unit`

 The demo app also includes E2E tests, using protractor.
-To run these: `grunt test:e2e
+To run these:
+ - install protractor globally (`npm install protractor -g`)
+ - update webdriver - `webdriver-manager update`
+ - serve the `demo/app` directory to port 3333 (httpster works here too)
+ - run `protractor demo/test/protractor.conf.js' from the root directory.

 ## About